Online and Distribution-Free Robustness: Regression and Contextual Bandits with Huber Contamination: Online Regression

 \subsection{Cutting Plane Algorithm}

-In this section we leverage the guarantees of Section~\ref{sec:sos} to design an efficient algorithm for Huber-contaminated online regression.
+In this section we leverage the guarantees of Section~\ref{sec:nosos} to design an efficient algorithm for Huber-contaminated online regression.
+For brevity, in this section we restrict our attention to the case of sub-Gaussian noise, though our techniques extend easily to handle $k$-hypercontractive noise.

 The basic trick we use is to combine the offline regression oracle with a cutting plane method, so that we can keep efficiently cutting down the space of linear predictors until we find one near $w^*$.
-Essentially, the algorithm collects a large batch of samples, compares it's current performance on this batch to the optimal robust regression result in hindsight (estimated by {\sc SosRegression}), and if it finds its performance is poor it cuts out a large set of possible predictors and updates to use a new predictor.
+Essentially, the algorithm collects a large batch of samples, compares it's current performance on this batch to the optimal robust regression result in hindsight (estimated by {\sc SCRAM}), and if it finds its performance is poor it cuts out a large set of possible predictors and updates to use a new predictor.

-The algorithm, which we will refer to as {\sc SoSAndCut}, can be based upon any central cutting-plane optimization method like ellipsoid or Vaidya's algorithm; here we use Vaidya's algorithm since it is oracle-efficient.
+The algorithm, which we will refer to as {\sc AMCutter}, can be based upon any central cutting-plane optimization method like ellipsoid or Vaidya's algorithm; here we use Vaidya's algorithm since it is oracle-efficient.
 More specifically, we recall the following guarantee for Vaidya's algorithm:

 \begin{theorem}[\cite{vaidya1989new}, see e.g. Section 2.3 of \cite{bubeck2014convex}] Suppose that $\mathcal{K}$ is an (unknown) convex body in $\mathbb{R}^d$ which contains a Euclidean ball of radius $r > 0$ and is contained in a Euclidean ball centered at the origin of radius $R > 0$.
 There exists an algorithm which, given access to a separation oracle for $\mathcal{K}$, finds a point $x \in \mathcal{K}$, runs in time $poly(\log(R/r),d)$, and makes $O(d\log(Rd/r))$ calls to the separation oracle. \end{theorem}